Functional-Metabolomics-Lab/FBMN-STATS/README.md

 This Notebook can be also executed using Google Colab, a cloud environment for running Jupyter Notebooks.
 It is commonly used with Python and comes pre-installed with all essential Python packages.
 However, we can also run Colab with R Notebooks.
 Basic requirement for using Colab is to have a google account.
 No extra installation in your computer is needed as such for Jupyter Notebook.
 - To execute our R notebook in Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Functional-Metabolomics-Lab/FBMN-STATS/blob/main/R/Stats_Untargeted_Metabolomics.ipynb) <br>
 - To execute our Python notebook in Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Functional-Metabolomics-Lab/FBMN-STATS/blob/main/Python/Stats_Untargeted_Metabolomics_python.ipynb) <br>
+- To run the web app implementation of the notebooks: [Link 1](https://fbmn-statsguide.gnps2.org/), [Link 2](https://metabolomics-statistics.streamlit.app/) without installation (recommended for smaller datasets)

 In Colab, before starting to run this notebook with your own data, save a copy of this notebook in your own Google Drive by clicking on <b> File &rarr; Save a copy in Drive. </b> You can give whatever meaningful name to your notebook.
 You can find this newly created file under the folder  <b> 'Colab Notebooks'</b> in your Drive.